DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Customer-remittance.md

 # Customer remittance setup
 The fields as described in the following subsections are available to control the functionality for customer remittance import available in additional licensed feature **AR Utilities**.

+> Note: The fields are only available where additional licensed feature **Finance utilities - AR utilities** is enabled.

 ## Accounts receivable parameters

 The **Accounts receivable parameters** page contains additional fields used to define settings that apply to Customer remittance functionality.